risingwavelabs/terraform-provider-risingwavecloud/docs/resources/cluster.md

 ### Optional

-- `version` (String) The RisingWave cluster version.It is used to fetch the image from the official image registery of RisingWave Labs.The newest stable version will be used if this field is not present.
+- `version` (String) The RisingWave cluster version.It is used to fetch the image from the official image registry of RisingWave Labs.The newest stable version will be used if this field is not present.

 ### Read-Only